fmetivier/pyPG/Readme.md

 pyPG is a simple library used to draw PERT and GANTT charts using matplotlib.
 The project information is stored in a simple MariaDB (MySQL) database.

-the library consist of one class Milestones and two functions PERT and GANTT that can be quite easily customized.
+the library consists of one class (Milestone) and two functions PERT and GANTT that can be quite easily customized.

 To use pyPG you need to have a working knowledge of MariaDB/MYSQL servers in order to input your project data into the base.